Creating a Modern Kitchen in a Georgian Home

 Before beginning any renovation, it’s important to identify and preserve key architectural features.
 Cornices, ceiling roses, fireplaces, and original woodwork contribute to the authenticity of the space.
 These elements can coexist beautifully with modern additions if thoughtfully considered.
 For instance, custom cabinetry can be designed to sit below original cornices, or island units can be placed to maintain views of original fireplaces.

-Whilst the fire surround is no longer existing the chimney breast has been acknowledged by the placement of a classic overmantel style mirror.
-Cornicing is retained and balances the contemporary cabinetry.
+Whilst the fire surround is no longer existing the chimney breast has been recognised with the placement of a classic overmantel style mirror.
+Cornicing is retained and creates balance against the contemporary cabinetry.

 Choosing the Right Materials